- Master of Science

 A stipend plus tuition waiver will be provided for graduate students in Periodontics at the end of the second year for summer session and fall/spring semesters.
 Special fees are not covered by the tuition waiver.
 You must pay special fees each term/semester.

-Inquiries concerning this program should be directed to the Office of Dental Admissions and Recruitment.
+Inquiries concerning this program should be directed to the Office of Dental Admissions, Recruitment and Access.
 Applications will be processed by the School of Dentistry.
 Applicants approved for admission to the program will be notified soon after interviews have been completed.

 This program is accredited by the Commission on Dental Accreditation of the American Dental Association.
-For details about the faculty, publications and alumni information, please visit the Department website at http://dentistry.hsc.wvu.edu/departments/periodontics/
+For details about the faculty, publications and alumni information, please visit the Department of Periodontics website.

 The postgraduate program is designed to train well qualified dentists in all aspects of periodontics.
 The program is organized into five components: biomedical science didactics, periodontal didactics, clinical activity, research and teaching.
 The department philosophy is to provide comprehensive training that encompasses all aspects of periodontal and implant therapy.
 The program qualifies the student for examination and certification by the American Board of Periodontology.